ThakurBallary/react-native-btr/docs/SEPARATOR.md

 ###### Note: Please bear with the current documentation.
 Docs will be updated soon.

-Just a line used to separator two items.
+Just a line used to separate two items.

 ### Props
 Key | Type | Default